ShyamalKacha/IntelliHack_2025/README.md

 ## Project Overview
 This project was developed as part of the IntelliHack 2025 hackathon.
 It implements an AI/ML system that detects anomalous login patterns in cloud environments to prevent account takeovers.
 The system analyzes various factors including geo-location, device fingerprinting, login time, and data transfer patterns to identify potentially malicious login attempts.

+This is a prototype/proof of concept developed for educational and demonstration purposes.

 ## Key Features
 - **Real-time Anomaly Detection**: Instant analysis of login attempts with probability scoring
 - **Multi-factor Analysis**: Geo-location tracking, device fingerprinting, login timing, and data transfer monitoring